Diakonia of the Americas and Caribbean (DOTAC) is one of the regional groups of DIAKONIA World Federation

 Our purposes are to

-- encourage ecumenical relationships among diaconal associations, sisterhoods and orders in North America, the Caribbean, Central America and South America
+- encourage and strengthen ecumenical relationships and sense of community among diaconal associations, sisterhoods, and orders in North America, the Caribbean, Central America, and South America.

 - reflect on the nature and task of diakonia in the Old and New Testament sense and to further the understanding of it